CurveDocs/curve-docs/docs/curve_dao/voting-escrow/voting-escrow.md

             """
             @notice Deposit `_value` tokens for `_addr` and add to the lock
-            @dev Anyone (even a smart contract) can deposit for someone else, but cannot extend their locktime and deposit for a brand new user
+            @dev Anyone (even a smart contract) can deposit for someone else, but cannot extend their lock time and deposit for a brand new user
             @param _addr User's wallet address
             @param _value Amount to add to user's lock
             """